September 2025 Legislation/Litigation Update

 AB 1078, as introduced, Berman.
 Firearms.

-Existing law prohibits a person from carrying a concealed firearm or carrying a loaded firearm in public.
+(1) Existing law prohibits a person from carrying a concealed firearm or carrying a loaded firearm in public.
 Existing law authorizes a licensing authority, as specified, if certain requirements and other criteria are met, including, among other things, the applicant has completed a specified course of training, to issue a license to carry a concealed handgun or to carry a loaded and exposed handgun, as specified.
 Existing law requires a licensing authority to conduct an investigation to determine whether an applicant can receive or renew a license that includes, among other things, a review of all information provided in the application for a license, and a review of the information in the California Restraining and Protective Order System.
-Existing law prohibits the licensing authority from issuing a license if, among other things, the applicant has been convicted of contempt of court or has been subject to a restraining order, protective order, or other type of court order, unless that order expired or was vacated or otherwise canceled more than 5 years prior to receipt of the completed application.
+Existing law prohibits the licensing authority from issuing a license if, among other things, the applicant has been convicted of contempt of court or court, has been subject to a restraining order, protective order, or other type of court order, unless that order expired or was vacated or otherwise canceled more than 5 years prior to receipt of the completed application. application, or, in the 10 years prior to the licensing authority receiving the completed application, has been convicted of specified criminal statutes.

 This bill would require the review of the California Restraining and Protective Order System to include information concerning whether the applicant is reasonably likely to be a danger to self, others, or the community at large, as specified.
 By imposing new duties on local licensing authorities, this bill would create a state-mandated local program.